daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 * The pattern is somewhat similar to
   "[Double Buffer](http://gameprogrammingpatterns.com/double-buffer.html)",
   but Flip Model allows multiple clients to read the state, each at its convenient pace.
-  Moreover, in Flip Model there can be multiple data structures simultaneously, while in "Double buffer" we have always two buffer (one for writing and the other for reading).
+  Moreover, in Flip Model, there can be multiple data structures simultaneously, while in "Double buffer" we have always two buffer (one for writing and the other for reading).
   Finally, in "Double Buffer" buffers are *swapped*, while in Flip Model